rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 most convenient ones here
 are **hue**, **saturation** and **brightness** (HSB).

-The color wheel above displays combinations of hue and saturation for full brightness.
+The color wheel above displays combinations of hue and saturation values for full brightness.
 Colors at the edge are fully saturated and the saturation gradually decreases the closer colors get to the wheel center.
 The hue is given by the angular sector or _piece of pie_ we slice out of the